 Irish-American Heritage Month timeline

-About a million Irish people migrated from Ireland to America during the Irish Potato Famine.
+About a million people immigrate from Ireland to the U.S. during the Irish Potato Famine.

-Nine of the 56 Declaration of Independence signers were of Irish origin.
+Nine of the 56 signers of the Declaration of Independence are of Irish origin.

 Turn Irish for a month